d-zo/xMat/README.md

 manually for interface testing.
 Specifically, the path to the Python interpreter has to be inserted in the second line of `01_Prepare.bat` and the whole `Windows`-block of the `settings`-variable in `preparation.py` has to be adjusted as well.
-The default configuration assumes the Intel Fortran compiler and a path similar to an Intel oneAPI installation.
+The default configuration assumes the Intel Fortran compiler and a path to an Intel oneAPI installation.